santipabWannakiri/spring-boot-logstash-aop/README.md

 However, this article will not utilize the entire ELK stack.
 Instead, specific components like Logstash will be employed and integrated with other tools.
 To facilitate understanding, refer to the illustration below, where I will delve into detailed explanations.

 <img src="images/teach-stack-overview.JPG"  alt="image description" width="1000" height="180">

+In the illustration, you're going to see that I try to setup "hybrid logging solution".
+This reflects the combination of on-premise components (Spring Boot, Filebeat) and cloud-based storage (S3) for managing and storing logs.